ACM40960/project-Chaitanya-1497/README.md

 Link: "https://www.kaggle.com/datasets/miracle9to9/files1"

 The dataset comprises a total of 43,390 cell images captured through blood smear tests.
 It is divided into two classes: Parasitised and Uninfected.
 The dataset contains training and test sets.
 Additionally, to establish a validation set, 20% of the training data has been allocated.
+Data augmentation is used in our model to increase the robustness.

 ## Libraries Used
 ```